The best phones for kids in 2023 [Buyers guide]

 Although it doesn't have the sharpest display, it too impresses with good contrast and colors.
 The Nokia 5.3 is no slouch in the sound department either, featuring a loud (but single) speaker and a headphone jack.

 In our battery tests, the Moto G8 Power lasted 8 hours and 55 minutes of YouTube video playback.
 That, combined with its widescreen 6.4-inch display makes it a solid content consumption device.

-Despite its large 5000 mAh battery, it weighs a reasonable 197 grams, and still has enough room for a headphone jack.
+Despite its large 5000 mAh battery, it weighs a reasonable 197 grams and keeps the headphone jack.
 Its mid-range specs are suitable for light gaming, though it likely won't handle the more intensive games at anything beyond low settings.

-When it comes to strong battery life for long YouTube and Netflix watching sessions, on a large screen, and all that for a budget price, the G8 Power is a good pick.
-Because of its large size however, it may not be suitable for people in their early teens or with smaller hands.
+When it comes to strong battery life for long YouTube and Netflix watching sessions on a large phone screen, and all that for a budget price, the G8 Power is a good pick.
+Because of its large size, however, it may not be suitable for people in their early teens or with smaller hands.